Anger mounts as Kenyans left homeless and searching for loved ones swept away in floods - KESQ

 From a multi-year drought to deadly floods

 The government has set up more than 50 camps across the country to provide shelter for those displaced and evacuated, and it plans to increase this number, Mwaura said.
 It’s also distributing food and other essential supplies.
 Foreign assistance is coming, too.
-The United Arab Emirates has promised 80 tons of food aid.
+The United Arab Emirates is sending 80 tons of food aid.

 But as the scale of the catastrophe widens, anger is growing over the pace of the government’s response and a lack of information about what happens to those forced to flee.